 Together the College offers our corporate partners ample research and educational partnership opportunities, as well as a workforce source comprised of students and graduates of the ten bachelors, eight masters, and five doctoral level programs.

-The College has consistently ranked No. 1 in the nation for the number of degrees awarded to African Americans at the undergraduate level for over 13 consecutive years and has been the leading producer of African American female engineers at the baccalaureate level in the U.S. for at least eight consecutive years.
+The College has consistently ranked No. 1 in the nation for the number of degrees awarded to African Americans at the undergraduate level for over 14 consecutive years and has been the leading producer of African American female engineers at the baccalaureate level in the U.S. for at least nine consecutive years.

-COE faculty, staff, and students continue to be actively engaged in community outreach activities in the Piedmont Triad area and across the state of North Carolina, where mention of only two representative examples will be included here.
+COE faculty, staff, and students continue to actively engage in community outreach activities in the Piedmont Triad area and across the state of North Carolina, where mention of only two representative examples will be included here.

 • COE faculty and students are actively involved in helping to facilitate the NC First Lego League (Ages 9-14) and the NC First Robotics (Ages 14-18) competitions.
 In this way our faculty and students are lending their engineering expertise to aid the FIRST organization in its goals of inspiring the interest and participation of young people in science and technology.